 Wild Welfare is working with PKBSI to improve welfare for the country’s zoo animals, through training, the carrying out of zoo assessments and ongoing practical support to individual facilities.
 We provide veterinary and enrichment training with animal welfare partners that work directly with a number of Indonesian zoos and our work with PKBSI involves providing detailed advice on how to upgrade existing Indonesian zoo legislation.

-In 2011 the Indonesian Department of Environment and Forestry and PKBSI established a grading system for live animal collections which zoos, safari parks and aquariums fall under.
-The main issues associated with the predominance of facilities with low grades hinges around out-moded enclosure design and poor levels of professional standards within the facilities.
-This all results in very poor standards of welfare.
+The Ministry of Environment and Forestry and PKBSI have established a grading system for wild animal collections, which includes zoos, safari parks and aquariums and the main issues associated with the prevalence of facilities that grade low, is a result of out-dated animal enclosure design (many zoos are the original ones from Dutch colonial times) and poor levels of professional standards, leading to the very poor standards of animal welfare.

 Since 2014 we have offered supported to Bandung Zoo, Ragunan Zoo and Surabaya Zoo, giving recommendations and carrying out practical training workshops and in 2016 we began a three-year partnership with The Jeanne Marchig International Centre for Animal Welfare Education – part of the University of Edinburgh’s Royal (Dick) School of Veterinary Studies in the UK, the Indonesian Veterinary Medical Association (PDHI) and PKBSI, offering veterinary training to veterinarians from PKBSI zoos.